-■ NOTE: If the vehicle has been driven through water, the V-belt cover must be drained of any water.

-- 1. Place the vehicle on a level surface. - 2.
-Remove the drain bolt from the cover and allow the water to drain out. - 3.
-Shift the range lever to the neutral position; then start the engine.
+- NOTE: If the vehicle has been driven through water, the V-belt cover must be drained of any water. - 1.
+Place the vehicle on a level surface. - 2.
+Remove the drain bolt from the cover and allow the water to drain out - 3.
+Move the shift lever to the neutral position; then start the engine.